If you can afford it, go to a bootfitter. Buy your boots there. Forget the chart. Let them do their job…and you’re all set.

 - “Race” flex is for racing, and little else.
 This is an extremely stiff flex; these are the people you’ll see unbuckling their boots as soon as they finish their run.
 A lot of high school and beer league racers go out and buy race boots, then learn quickly that they made a huge mistake.
 Flex rating is generally 140 and higher.

 Incidentally, the top World Cup level racers demand even more responsiveness from their boots.
 Not only do they use a flex rating that would make most of us squeal in pain, many opt to wear a boot one-and-one half sizes too small, and use a lubricant to squeeze their feet in.
-Bode Miller, for example, wears something like a size 11 street shoe and ski boot, but squeezes into a 9.5 when he races.
+Bode Miller, for example, wore something like a size 11 street shoe and ski boot, but squeezed into a 9.5 when he was racing.
 Ouch.